Willmott Dixon deliver flagship learning centre for Oaklands College in redevelopment drive

-- Seven of the classrooms will form a dedicated wing for Oaklands College’s Pathway 4 special needs provision
+- Seven of the classrooms form a dedicated wing for Oaklands College’s Pathway 4 special needs provision

 - Procured through the Pagabo Major Works framework